newrelic/terraform-provider-newrelic/website/docs/guides/migration_guide_newrelic_dashboard.html.markdown

 - [Manual process](#manual-process): This guide will take you step by step through the process to migrate your dashboards
 - [Automated process](#automated-process): This guide and Python 3 code will automate a part of the process to migrate your dashboards

-Which process to choose depends on the number of Terraform `newrelic_dashboard` you need to move and the complexicity of your environment.
-In general we advice to run the manual process at least once so you gain confidence with the process, before switching to the automated task.
+Which process to choose depends on the number of Terraform `newrelic_dashboard` you need to move and the complexity of your environment.
+In general we advise to run the manual process at least once so you gain confidence with the process, before switching to the automated task.

 #### Manual process